-The Board delegates detailed oversight to four core Committees (Audit and Finance; HR and Remuneration; Health & Safety; Nominations) to enable effective decision-making, see "Board Committees" below.
+The Board delegates detailed oversight to four core Committees (Audit and Finance; HR and Remuneration; Health & Safety; Nominations) to enable effective decision-making.
 In addition, the Board formed the Business Development Committee in 2023 to oversee growth and enhancement projects.